xigaoli/xigao-site/index.md

 # News
 Last update: Sep 15, 2023

+<span>I have started my career in Meta as a Research Scientist, I work in internationalization (i18n) team, helping to deliver Meta products globally with a local feeling.</span>

+<span>I have started my career in Bloomberg as a Software Engineer.
+My work will primarily support internal ticketing pipeline to ensure timely and accurate ticket generation and delivery.</span>

 <span style="color:blue">Paper accepted in NDSS 2024!</span> [Like, Comment, Get Scammed: Characterizing Comment Scams on Media Platforms](https://like-comment-get-scammed.github.io/)

 <span style="color:LightSalmon">I have successfully defended my Ph.D thesis, “Measuring the Role of Automation in Malicious Web Activities” on August 4th, 2023. </span>